Two For Two Making It A Comeback Season

-- We then go outside for a man on the street segment where random people are asked, "What's the worst thing you've ever done?" and we get some very interesting real answers.
+We then go outside for a man on the street segment where random people are asked, "What's the worst thing you've ever done?" and we get some fascinating real answers.

-- We then go back to what looks like the Mr. Robinson set where we get to watch the "Black Stereotype Sketch" that plays out like every black drama from the time until Eddie and Gossett realize how lame it is and go on to point out all of the problems with the sketch and go on to bring out the white writer.
+We then go back to what looks like the Mr. Robinson set where we get to watch the "Black Stereotype Sketch" that plays out like every black drama from the time.
+That is until Eddie and Gossett realize how lame it is and go on to point out all of the problems with the sketch and go on to bring out the white writer.

-- For the second day in row The Web has come up as a sketch that's supposed to be on this episode according to a site that I reference and one again it didn't show up and I still can't find it on the internet but the note on the reference site say this shows up on multiple episodes so I'll share what it is the moment it finally shows up.
+For the second day in a row, The Web has come up as a sketch that's supposed to be on this episode according to a site that I reference.
+Also once again, it didn't show up, and I still can't find it on the internet, but the note on the reference site say this shows up on multiple episodes, so I'll share what it is the moment it finally shows up.

 Once again, this was another fun episode from a promising season with these sketches as my favorite moments.
 First, I loved The Interesting Four because as I noted up above I once accidentally stole the concept of the Seiko character when I wrote a sketch for film school.
 Next, I really liked Eddie Murphy and Louis Gossett Jr. in the Black Stereotype Sketch because it made a pretty good point in a pretty funny way.
 Finally, I was a fan of this installment of Mr. Robinson's Neighborhood, because not only am I a fan of the character but I loved seeing a young Mr. T.